 When the Steam Link App runs for the first time, the Pair Controller screen will appear.
 This step can either be skipped or you can pair an official Steam Controller or another type of controller.

-Steam Link has build-in support for the following controllers:
+Steam Link has built-in support for the following controllers:

 - The official Microsoft Xbox One Wired Controller